whales-collective/bob/backend/docs/bill/docker-compose-qa.md

       memory: 512M
 ```

-## 24. What's the difference between docker-compose up and docker-compose start?
+## 24. What's the difference between docker composeup and docker composestart?

-`docker-compose up` creates and starts containers, while `docker-compose start` only starts existing stopped containers.
+`docker composeup` creates and starts containers, while `docker composestart` only starts existing stopped containers.
 Use `up` for initial deployment and `start` to resume stopped services.

 ## 25. How do I remove volumes when stopping Docker Compose?

-Use `docker-compose down -v` to remove named volumes along with containers and networks.
+Use `docker composedown -v` to remove named volumes along with containers and networks.
 Be careful as this will delete data stored in volumes.

 ## 26. How do I use external networks in Docker Compose?